 - Insurance investigation

-- Pre-employment/employee investigations
+- Pre-employment and employee investigations

-Professional Association Membership or Certification:
+Professional Association Membership and Certification

 - Private Investigator, Delta Group, Philadelphia, PA: $20–$35/hour